Namdhari: Sports and health

 One of the most critical attributes of an ideal contemporary society is the absence of addiction to narcotics, alcohol, or any other form of intoxication.
 To encourage youth to lead a healthy life, Satguru Jagjit Singh and Satguru Uday Singh have promoted sports activities on a large scale.
 The Namdhari Sports Academy, with its roots in Sirsa, Haryana, has also produced several hockey players who have the distinction of playing for the Indian National Hockey Team.
 These players are Harpal Singh, Sardara Singh (Captain of Indian Hockey Team), Jasbir Singh, Sher Singh, Gurwinder Singh, Gurcharan Singh, Karamjit Singh, Avtar Singh, Anmol Singh, Harwinder Singh, Savinder Singh and Harjinder Singh.
 Satguru Uday Singh is the patron of Namdhari Hockey Team.
 Namdhari Sports Academy was the first-ever in the country to have their own Astro-Turf installed at Sri Bhaini Sahib for excellence in training.
 Namdhari Sports Academy is affiliated with the Indian Hockey Federation.
 The Namdhari hockey team's members actively participate in the national hockey championships for Sub Junior, Junior, and Senior.
 Namdhari XI is a well-known name in the Indian hockey community.
 Namdhari XI's name became synonymous with high-quality hockey teams in India as a result of the notable accomplishments of the first team from 1980 to 2000.

-Namdhari Football Club is an Indian professional football club based in Sri Bhaini Sahib, Punjab.
-Part of the multi-sports Namdhari Sports Academy, it competes in the Punjab State Super League.
-Namdhari FC bid and joined the I-League, current second division of the Indian football league system.
-Namdhari Sports Academy is a premier facility of the area that uses sports science and performance analytics to further enhance training outcomes.